sp-hash/TheBlackPill/README.md

 sudo ./start.sh "0,1,4"  (launch for device 0,1 and 4)
 ...

-After the launch keep the window open and let the program keep running.
+After the launch keep the window open and keep the program running.

 Then launch your favorite mining software